amsk1982/techniqueforlife/content/_index.md

 ##### Contact Bethan: 07515 482 426 Bethan@TechniqueForLife.com

-Bethan offers School of Being workshops looking at relating & intimacy,
+Bethan offers School of Being workshops on themes of relating & intimacy,

-one-to-one coaching based on _ShadowWork,_
+one-to-one coaching based on _ShadowWork,

-and Alexander Technique sessions since 2008.
+_and Alexander Technique sessions (since 2008).

 She invites you to welcome yourself exactly as you are in each moment as a starting point for opening to your fullest self.
 Her aim is to create an accepting, non-judgmental space for whatever arises.